Galgoroth/Weakauras/README.md

 Warlock Visual Dots Project by Galgoroth

+To download, copy the text string from "Warlock DoT Timers by Galg".
+Import into Weak Auras.

 This collection of dynamic group weak auras will show a warlock all of the DoTs they currently have applied to a selected target.
 It will create a vertical status bar for each applied DoT and the color will change to indicate remaining duration.
 (Green > Yellow > Orange > Red).
 The Icons that show below each bar, display the spell icon.
 The icons will display spell information by hovering your mouse curser over them.